subiabre/xyz/src/posts/04-linnaeus.md

     folders: "/{date.year}/{date.month}/{date.day}/{image.type}"
 ```
 That configuration means that each input file should be copied to the output.
 These files should be named using an structure based on their date, then their time of the day, then the image sizes, then the image hash first six characters and then the file extension.
-The files will then be moved into folders based on the year, the month and the day they were taken.
+The files will then be moved into folders based on the year, the month and the day they were taken, plus their image type.

 An image ingested by linnaeus with said configuration would look like:
 ```
-/2010/12/25/2010-12-25-213014_1200x800_ab01cd.jpeg
+/2010/12/25/jpeg/2010-12-25-213014_1200x800_ab01cd.jpeg
 ```
-To reach that image we would need to navigate to the folder 2010 > 12 > 25.
+To reach that image we would need to navigate to the folder 2010 > 12 > 25 > jpeg.
 When reading the image file name: **2010-12-25-213014_1200x800_ab01cd.jpeg**, you can easily dissect each section of the name to get image information:

 1. The image was taken in 2010-12-25: December 25th, 2010.